Izan-Sola/MarioPowerUps/README.md

 **WIP**: Work In Progress
 **NS**: Not Started
-**PF**: Partially/Almost Finished (Will still make some small adjustements to make it "perfect", or maybe there are still some known but very rare (and hard to fix) bugs that are still not fixed and left aside to progress with a new PowerUp) **CF**: Completely Finished (Wont make any adjustement and there arent any known bugs left)
+**AF**: Almost Finished (Will still make some small adjustements to make it "perfect", or maybe there are still some known but very rare (and hard to fix) bugs that are still not fixed and left aside to progress with a new PowerUp) **CF**: Completely Finished (Wont make any adjustement and there arent any known bugs left)